 7. Clothes For Discharge

-8. Balance Ball
+8. The Birth Ball

 9. Birth Plan

-Yea, I packed my birth plan and immediately handed it to an RN (like she was going to read it), then I went in the hospital room and the “birth plan” was a thing of the past.
+Yea, I packed my birth plan because it is mentioned in every hospital bag checklist and immediately handed it to an RN (like she was going to read it), then I went into the hospital room and the “birth plan” was a thing of the past.
 What I learned from this is that birth is always different each time, and with each person.
 It can be very unpredictable so it’s great to have a plan, but you need to understand that things will likely not go that way.
 Another bit of advice I have from that experience is to advocate for yourself.
-Since I was in a hospital room I had to make sure whatever I did was within their rules, but it was also my birth, so I should have been more vocal (and brought more advocates) about what I wanted in my birth.
-I learned about doulas after having my daughter, and I kind of like the idea.
+This is where a birth plan is handy.
+You can note down important things for you to remember.

-The hospital gives you grip socks to walk around in after giving birth, and I recommend you use those instead of any other soft slipper or socks you might bring.
-I could barely walk after birth because of the epidural and would have slipped if I used my own slippers.
+The hospital gives you grip socks to walk around in after giving birth, and I recommend you use those instead of any other soft slippers or socks you might bring.
+I could barely walk after birth because of the epidural and would have slipped if I used my own non-grip slippers.

 Here are some slipper options with grip to add to your hospital bag: